afrind/warp-draft/draft-ietf-moq-transport.md

 * Subscribe Parameters: The parameters are defined in {{version-specific-params}}.

+PUBLISHER_CHOSEN_SUBSCRIPTION_ID: The Publisher-Chosen Subscription ID for this subscription (see {{subscription-identifiers}}).
+If omitted, this subscription does not have a PSID and the publisher will only publish objects using the SSID.

 ## SUBSCRIBE_ERROR {#message-subscribe-error}

 A publisher sends a SUBSCRIBE_ERROR control message in response to a